 Control of RTP transport multiplexing:

-Using SDP: via SDP attribute "a=rtcp-mux" (according to clause 8/[IETF RFC 5761]).
+Using SDP: via SDP attribute "a=rtcp-mux" (see clause 8/[IETF RFC 5761]).
+The usage of this SDP element at H.248 interfaces is defined by [ITU-T H.248.57].

-Others???

 6.3.3 Relation to (RTP, non-RTP media) multiplexing in general

 RTP transport multiplexing is orthogonal to other kinds of multiplexing mechanisms (such as application-specific media level multiplexing options).